 Problems with Breath Testing at the Hernando County Sheriff’s Office

-Find out more about former breath test operators status as an “independent contractors” with a confidentially clause written into her contract.
+Find out more about the former breath test operator’s status as an “independent contractor” with a confidentially clause written into her contract.

-HCSO Traffic Unit for DUI Enforcement – The HCSO Traffic Unit is comprised of ten (10) Traffic Deputies, a Traffic Public Service Technician and a Sergeant.
+HCSO Traffic Unit for DUI Enforcement – The HCSO Traffic Unit includes ten (10) Traffic Deputies, a Traffic Public Service Technician, and a Sergeant.
 The goal of DUI enforcement efforts is to reduce the number of traffic-related fatalities and injuries.
 The Hernando County Sheriff’s Office Traffic Unit will increase traffic enforcement efforts on several main roads throughout the county during 2018.
-During these traffic enforcement operations, officers will be using both marked and unmarked vehicles to conduct DUI and narcotics enforcement.
+During these traffic enforcement operations, officers will use marked and unmarked vehicles to conduct DUI and narcotics enforcement.

 Contact the Sammis Law Firm today to determine what steps you must take in the ten (10) days after your arrest.